The ethics of psychedelic retreats

 D. Finding Your Own Support

 VIII.
-Learning from Experience: Stories & Testimonials
+Learning from Experience: Case Studies & Red Flags

 B. Anonymous Examples (Illustrating Risks)